How to select camera and software for Barcode and DMC code reading

 Our system will need a camera with a resolution of at least 2000*1200 pixels = 2.4MP camera.

-If the object is standing still, so rolling shutter camera, we would recommend the
+If the object is standing still, so rolling shutter camera, we would recommend the 6MP camera MER2-630-60U3M for approx. 276euro (including lens).
+If the object is moving, we recommend the 3MP global shutter camera MER2-302-56U3M for approx. 472euro (including lens).

 The importance of image processing software in machine vision barcode / DMC label reading

 Software choice is crucial in DMC code and barcode reading.
-It plays a critical role in the systems performance to recognize and read codes.
+It plays a critical role in the system’s performance to recognize and read codes.
 As a general rule, the better the software algorithms, the better codes can be recognized, read and decoded.

 The power of aurora vision software